yetanotherco/yet-another-bridge/README.md

-   ETH_PRIVATE_KEY = private key of your ETH wallet ETHERSCAN_API_KEY = API Key to use etherscan to read the Ethereum blockchain SN_MESSAGING_ADDRESS = Starknet Messaging address YAB_TRANSFER_PROXY_ADDRESS = This address is for upgrade, is automatically set after running a deployment
+   ETH_PRIVATE_KEY = private key of your ETH wallet ETHERSCAN_API_KEY = API Key to use etherscan to read the Ethereum blockchain SN_MESSAGING_ADDRESS = Starknet Messaging address YAB_TRANSFER_PROXY_ADDRESS = This address is for upgrade, is automatically set after running the deploy script
    ```

    **NOTE**: